mpaluchowski/michal.paluchowski.com/content/posts/git-hard-or-go-home/index.md

 ## Understand the model

 A prerequisite to understand most of Git's concepts is learning how the data model works.
-It's so important, that before I let developers do anything with Git, I force them to read through the ["Git Basics" chapter of Pro Git][progit-gitbasics].
+It's so important, that before I let developers do anything with Git, I force them to read through the ["What is Git?" chapter of Pro Git][progit-gitbasics].
 The rest they can learn as they go.
 In essence:

 * __all commits are nodes in a directed graphs__, where
     - when multiple commits point to the same parent, they're all branches,